 Interested in a Graduate Degree in Business?

-For Graduate students, we offer a Focus Area in the Traditional MBA program in the area of Management.
+For Graduate students, we offer a Focus Area in the Traditional MBA program in Management.
 Elective courses are available in the Online MBA and MBA for Professionals in Management.

 Dr. Kathie Pelletier from Management Department, who has taught at Cal State San Bernardino since 2008, has been named the recipient of the 2017-18 Golden Apple Award, the university’s highest award for teaching.